 It is obviously a grim situation for you when you face “Mobile Network Not Available” issue while trying to call your mates time and again.
+The error mostly occurs in Samsung Galaxy series(Especially S3, S4, S5, S6, S6 Edge, S7 and S7 Edge) and it’s a famous mobile network related issue that is caused by OS malfunctioning.
 It is quite frustrating and you can’t help going out of it.
 Luckily!
 There are some handy solutions to fix this error.
 Most probably, you face this error while using Samsung Galaxy phones, but the users of other Android devices also complain for having the same issue often.
 Here is how you can fix this error.

 If you face this issue, just repeat the network selection process once again to avoid it for the next time.

 Look for “Wireless and Networks” category where you have to tap the option “More”.